-Like any other aspect of agroforestry, windbreaks bring disadvantages to the landowner.
+Like any other aspect of agroforestry, windbreaks can provide advantages and disadvantages to the landowner.
 How do you work with the landowner to see past the disadvantages and not focus on the negative?

 1. What are the advantages of windbreaks for cattle, soil and crops?